Ricwolf19/WEB-Kanban-Board/README.md

 - **TypeScript:** Typed superset of JavaScript for enhanced code readability, maintainability, and error detection.

 - **Tailwind CSS:** Utility-first CSS framework for quickly styling components and creating a modern UI design.

+- **dnd-kit:** A lightweight, performant, accessible and extensible drag & drop toolkit for React.

 ## Getting Started